isc-projects/bind9/doc/arm/reference.rst

    See the description of ``dialup`` in :ref:`boolean_options`.

 ``delegation-only``
-   The flag only applies to forward, hint and stub zones.
-If set to ``yes``, then the zone will also be treated as if it is also a delegation-only type zone.
+   This flag only applies to forward, hint, and stub zones.
+If set to ``yes``, then the zone is treated as if it is also a delegation-only type zone.

    See caveats in :ref:`root-delegation-only <root-delegation-only>`.